 People with AdCC may experience the following symptoms or signs.
 Sometimes, people with AdCC do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.

 The initial symptoms of AdCC depend on the location of the tumor.
 Early lesions of the salivary glands may appear as painless, usually slow-growing masses underneath the normal lining of the mouth or skin of the face.
 Because there are many salivary glands under the mucosal lining of the mouth, throat, and sinuses, lumps in these locations could be from this type of tumor.
 Other symptoms may include: